Animating Historic Sites

 The maximum grant amount is $30,000.

-Grant recipients will have the opportunity to conduct artistic research, investigate the site and its exhibits and archives, explore its surrounding landscape, historical and environmental context, engage with the local community, and create new site-responsive work in collaboration with the site or museum.
-The recipients will deliver free site-specific programming following research and development, which may vary in scope depending on the project.
-Programming may include activities such as: exhibitions, installations, performances, concerts, screenings, readings, workshops, presentations of work in progress, community-engaged arts activities, and other arts programming.
+The recipients will create and deliver free site-specific programming, which may vary in scope depending on the project.
+Programming may include activities such as exhibitions, installations, performances, concerts, screenings, readings, workshops, presentations of work in progress, community-engaged arts activities, and other arts programming.
 Permanent exhibitions and installations are not eligible.
 All funded projects will be produced by the grant recipient and hosted and supported by the partnering site.

 WHEN CAN THE PROJECT HAPPEN?